pronamic/advanced-custom-fields-pro/readme.txt

 * Fix - Multisite subsites will now correctly be activated by the main site where the ACF PRO license allows, hiding the updates page on those subsites
 * Fix - Field types in which the `required` property would have no effect (such as the tab, or accordion) will no longer show the option
 * Fix - Duplicating a field group now maintains the current page of field groups being displayed
-* Fix - Fields in ACF Blocks in edit mode in hybrid themes will now use ACF’s styling, rather than some attributes being overridden by the theme
+* Fix - Fields in ACF Blocks in edit mode in hybrid themes will now use ACF's styling, rather than some attributes being overridden by the theme
 * Fix - Text in some admin notices will no longer overlap the dismiss button
 * Fix - The word `link` is now prohibited from being used as a CPT name to avoid a WordPress core conflict
 * Fix - Flexible content layouts can no longer be duplicated over their maximum count limit
-* Fix - All ACF notifications shown outside of ACF’s admin screens are now prefixed with the plugin name
+* Fix - All ACF notifications shown outside of ACF's admin screens are now prefixed with the plugin name
 * Fix - ACF no longer checks if a polyfill is needed for <PHP7 and the polyfill has been removed

 = 6.2.5 =